“Faith“… when you hear (or read) this word, what is the 1st thing that comes to mind for you? Religion?

 The 7 questions I got were: (Click to jump to the answer)

-How long did the pilgrimage take?
 For me it took 11 days!
 Started from the Sé Cathedral in Lisbon on Sunday, the 25th of August, around 12 noon and arrived in Santiago on Wednesday, the 4th of September, around 4:00pm.
-Back to Top

-How much did you spend?
 I spent €685.42 in the entire journey.
 That includes all expenses from the moment I arrived at London Heathrow Airport, on my way to Lisbon, to the moment I left Santiago de Compostela.
 It also includes the fees I had to pay to the airlines (TAP and Iberia) for transporting my bike.
 As you may not live in London, or in the UK, your journey to Portugal and from Spain may be quite different than mine, so if you only count the pilgrimage days, the total expense was €451.14 and as it took me 11 days to reach Santiago, the average per day was €41.01.

-I’ve created a Google Sheets page containing all my expenses, as well as the telemetry from my Garmin Devices, such as distances travelled, altimetry, average heart rate and so an.
 I believe it is entirely possible to do the Camino spending much less than I did, but perhaps you’ll have to limit yourself to eating only 2 meals a day, cook your own food and just walk and sleep.
 If you plan to do the Camino with as little as possible, I would recommend that you reserve a minimum of €30 a day for your journey.

 If you are looking to stay at “Donativos” (hostels where you pay just as much as you can) or accommodation under €12 a night you will find it somewhat challenging, especially in Portugal, as the number of beds in such places is small and fills up quite quickly.
 The cheapest albergue I stayed in these 11 days charged €6 a night.
 It was in Briallos (ES) and it was a publicly owned “Xunta de Galicia” albergue.
 Keep in mind there is a price rise expected for all “Xunta” albergues in 2020 (I think they’ll go up to €9 a night).
 I am not aware of any accommodation under €12 a night in Portugal.
 The “Casa do Sardão” hostel, was one of the most typical and attractive albergues I stayed in Portugal and it charges pilgrims €12 for a bed (well worth it though).
-Back to Top

-Navigation: Was finding the way easy?
 The answer to this question is not a yes or no. In Lisbon there are very few signs pointing the way.
 I found only 3 and 2 were very faint.
 Signage improves after Coimbra, but you’ll still find stages where signage is excellent and others where signage is poor.
 After Porto, signage tends to be very good, however, if you are cycling you have to keep in mind the original Camino is meant for walking, not cycling, so there are signs pointing to ways you cannot (or should not) ride on your bike.

 I am also almost certain there were arrows pointing to disused paths of the way as the Camino appears to have changed over the years.
 I frequently stopped to ask for directions and some locals said a few times, pointing with their fingers, “it used to go that way, but now it goes this way”.
 Remember that, generally, walkers go against traffic and cyclists move with traffic.
 That means if you are cycling, most signs will be on the opposite side to you and they are typically small and not always easy to see.
 Taking into consideration you have to be aware of the traffic around you, finding a little sign, sometimes 20 – 30 m away, takes a lot of attention and good eyesight.
 It becomes a game of “find the yellow arrow”.
 Sometimes you win, sometimes you lose.
 Considering the number of times I got lost and had to rely on Google Maps or the Map loaded on my Garmin Edge 820, my route was actually pretty close to the “official” route of the Camino, if there is such a thing.

 My recommendation is that you search for the GPX file of the Portuguese Way (I found this one wich became my reference route), download it, open it with Google Earth (or other such software) and study the way.
 That helped me find the way out of Lisbon with relative ease.
 I will also post copies of my own route in the blog, but they will contain the mistakes I’ve made.
 There is a gap of about 10 Km in my GPX route, as having the navigation feature always on in the Garmin caused the device to consume a lot more battery and that caught me by surprise as I was about 10 Km from Azinhaga on the 2nd day of the Camino and the Garmin Edge suddenly “died” (my Garmin Forerunner watch had already died earlier that day).
 In my usual bike touring rides the battery of the Garmin Edge 820 I use lasts for at least a couple of days, but without the use of the navigation feature.
-Back to Top

-What were the worst experiences you had on the Camino?
 There were moments of frustration, no doubt, but I honestly cannot complain.
 I have not suffered any injury, nor had a mechanical fault that prevented me from continuing, nor was a victim of any “bad intentions” like theft, aggression, etc. I think if any of these things had happened, I would have a good reason to highlight them here.

-With that in mind, some of the lighter frustrations came from… – The airlines that damaged my bike in transportation and charged me extra to transport them on top of what I had already paid for luggage; – My own mistakes; – The amount of urban traffic in some places and – The poor signage in others.
+– The airlines that damaged my bike in transportation and charged me extra to transport them on top of what I had already paid for luggage;

 I also found it difficult to find pilgrim accommodation in some places after 4:00pm and had to resort to staying in more expensive places, but that would only have been a real problem if I could not afford them.
 Since I gave myself a comfortable budget to do this pilgrimage, this was not an issue for me.
 I was, however, committed to try to do the Camino as much as possible in a “pilgrim’s honoured” way.